kingparra/d426/notes/04_-_database_design.rst

 Second normal form (2NF)
 ^^^^^^^^^^^^^^^^^^^^^^^^
 * Meet first normal form.
-* Non-key columns must depend only on the entire primary key, not just part of it.
+* Every non-key column is fully dependent on the entire primary key, not just part of the primary key.
+* It is possible that a non-key column depends on the entire primary key and another column that isn't part of the primary key (transitive dependencies are allowed in 2NF).
+* 2NF rules only applies when there is a composite primary key.
+Tables with a simple primary key are already in 2NF.

 Third normal form (3NF)
 ^^^^^^^^^^^^^^^^^^^^^^^
 * Meet second normal form.
-* Non-key columns must depend directly on the primary key, instead of other non-key columns.
+* No transitive dependencies exist (non-key columns cannot depend on other non-key columns.)

 Boyce-Codd normal form (BCNF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Meet third normal form.
+* Every determinant is a candidate key.
 * If a key uniquely identifies a column, it must also uniquely identify every row in the table.
 * In other words, unnecessary or redundant identifying columns should be removed.